 of these eighteenth century bow drills and associated ratchet/ bow handles

-this book; when I was about fifteen years old along with about a dozen
+this book when I was about 14-15 years old along with about a dozen

 other titles by the man I was intending to serve my apprenticeship with,

-I never got to start the apprenticeship with him, probably just as well as time proved that he was not serious about taking me on, not a very nice man actually.
+I never got to start the apprenticeship with him, probably just as well as time proved that he was not serious about taking me on, not a very nice person actually.

-However the reading list was invaluable, such gems as George Sturt and Holtzapffel’s five
+However the reading list was invaluable, such gems as George Sturt, Saunier, Gazeley and Holtzapffels five

-volume 'Turning and Mechanical Manipulation', long before the low cost
+volume 'Turning and Mechanical Manipulation', this was long before the low cost

 reprints became available.
 However with Holtz be careful, theres also patent gizmos included that never stood the test of time, yet admittedly their OT equipment ticked all boxes and most sections of the five volumes stand perfectly the test of time.
 In the photograph I've forgotten to include